GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 For example, a low-latency media channel might require integrity information to arrive quickly, while a file-transfer or software-update channel might tolerate a larger authentication delay in exchange for lower unicast integrity traffic or larger integrity blocks.

 Servers SHOULD choose Max Authentication Delay values that are appropriate for the channel's media or application latency requirements and for expected receiver memory constraints.
-Servers SHOULD send and retransmit MC_INTEGRITY information so that packets can be authenticated within the advertised Max Authentication Delay under normal operating conditions.
+Servers SHOULD send and retransmit MC_INTEGRITY information so that, under normal operating conditions, receivers can authenticate packets within the advertised Max Authentication Delay.
+The exact scheduling of redundant transmission and retransmission is implementation-dependent, but the advertised Max Authentication Delay defines the default interval during which receivers are expected to retain unauthenticated packets.
 Clients MAY use local policy to impose a smaller buffering limit than the value advertised by the server, in which case they might discard unauthenticated packets or leave the channel.

 The usefulness of retransmitting MC_INTEGRITY information depends on whether receivers are still expected to have the corresponding multicast packets buffered.